apache/openwhisk-catalog/README.md

 The first argument `catalog_auth_key`, defines the secret key used to authenticate the openwhisk service.
 The second argument `api_host`, determines the location, where the openwhisk edge host is running, in the format of IP or hostname.
-The second argument `cli_path` is the full path to to the `wsk` cli executable.
+The third argument `cli_path` is the full path to to the `wsk` cli executable.

 ## Existing packages in catalog